ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 ## Building a project: summary

-To build our ``blinky`` project with mbed OS and yotta, we:
+To build your ``blinky`` project with mbed OS and yotta, you:

-1. Created a new directory and navigated to it in our Terminal or other command-line tool.
+1. Created a new directory and navigated to it in your Terminal or other command-line tool.

 1. Initialized a yotta module:
 	1. ``yotta init``.